lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 There are a number of other methods we could use to visualize this data.
-A 3D widget such as the vtkLineWidget could be used to seed the streamlines interactively (see "3D Widgets and User Inter-action" on page252 ).
-As we saw in "Point Probe" on page312 , probing the data for numerical val-ues is a valuable technique.
+A 3D widget such as the vtkLineWidget could be used to seed the streamlines interactively (see "3D Widgets and User Interaction" on page252 ).
+As we saw in "Point Probe" on page312, probing the data for numerical values is a valuable technique.
 In particular, if the probe is a line we can use it in combination with vtkXYPlotActor to graph the variation of data value along the line.
 Another useful visualization would be to identify regions of vorticity.
-We could use **Equation9-12** in conjunction with an isoc-ontouring algorithm (e.g., vtkContourFilter ) to creates isosurfaces of large helical-density.
+We could use **Equation9-12** in conjunction with an isocontouring algorithm (e.g., vtkContourFilter ) to creates isosurfaces of large helical-density.

 ## 12.6 Finite Element Analysis

-Finite element analysis is a widely used numerical technique for finding solutions of partial differ-ential equations.
+Finite element analysis is a widely used numerical technique for finding solutions of partial differential equations.
 Applications of finite element analysis include linear and nonlinear structural, thermal, dynamic, electromagnetic, and flow analysis.
 In this application we will visualize the results of a blow molding process.

 In the extrusion blow molding process, a material is extruded through an annular die to form a hollow cylinder.
-This cylinder is called a *parison* .
-Two mold halves are then closed on the pari-son, while at the same time the parison is inflated with air.
+This cylinder is called a *parison*.
+Two mold halves are then closed on the parison, while at the same time the parison is inflated with air.
 Some of the parison material remains within the mold while some becomes waste material.
 The material is typically a polymer plastic softened with heat, but